Manchester City Centre Is Full Of Great Things To Do!

 The Chaplain that gave the tour made the history of the cathedral so real and vibrant he was a joy to listen to.
 And did you know a previous church warden many years ago was actually rumoured to be a spy and used the code 007.
 But you will have to visit the Cathedral to find out more.

-I am not a fan of football at all, but this museum is impressive, again a free attraction that just asks for a donation.
+I am not a fan of football at all, but this museum is impressive.
+This is a free attraction that just asks for a donation.
 It tracks football throughout history, but yet meets the needs of all who visit.
+This is one of my favourite things to do with kids in Manchester.

 For me I loved the historical aspect of the Museum, where I just know when I take the boys they will love all the modern history of the games, and display celebration great footballers the time.
 This is a must visit attraction for families.

-I did not visit at the best time as a lot of exhibitions had finished, the Museum was full of activity and preparation for forthcoming events, one I am particularly excited about is the Fashion and Freedom Exhibition that starts in May.
+I did not visit at the best time as a lot of exhibitions had finished.
+However the Museum was full of activity and preparation for forthcoming events, one I am particularly excited about is the Fashion and Freedom Exhibition that starts in May.

 However as a first time visitor I was still blown away by the structure and mix of modern and traditional features of the Gallery, and the Modern Japanese Design exhibition was worth visiting for.